Stats

 OPS and Lineup Construction

-Rizzler's AI Batting Order uses OPS as a primary input for lineup placement:
+Rizzler's AI Batting Order, available on the Pro and Club plans, uses OPS as a primary input for lineup placement:

 - High OBP, moderate SLG (high OPS) → Top of the order.
 These players get on base and set the table.